Weston, New Jersey

-Weston is an unincorporated community and census-designated place (CDP) located in Franklin Township, in Somerset County, New Jersey, United States.
-As of the 2010 United States Census, the CDP's population was 1,235.
+Weston is an unincorporated community and census-designated place (CDP) located in Franklin Township, in Somerset County, in the U.S. state of New Jersey.
+As of the 2010 United States census, the CDP's population was 1,235.

-Situated on the east side of the Millstone River north of East Millstone and south of Zarephath (which has grown to include some of the area once considered Weston), early names used for the area were Schenck's Mill, Van Neste's Mill and Frogtown.
-Historically, an area on the west side of the river in what is now part of the borough of Manville was also referred to as Weston.
-The Weston Causeway is the only bridge across the Millstone River between East Millstone and the confluence with the Raritan River near South Bound Brook.
+Situated on the east side of the Millstone River north of East Millstone and south of Zarephath (which has grown to include some of the area once considered Weston), early names used for the area were Schenck's Mill, Van Nest's Mill and Frogtown.
+Historically, an area on the west side of the river in what is now part of the borough of Manville was also referred to as Weston (and is labeled as such on official present-day maps).

+Causeway

+The Weston Causeway is the only bridge across the Millstone River and the Delaware and Raritan Canal between East Millstone and the confluence with the Raritan River near South Bound Brook.
+It is signed as County Route 623.
+Although official state records give the name of the crossing on the Manville Boro side of the Millstone River as Wilhousky Street and on the Franklin Twp side as Weston Causeway, the causeway is also interchangeably referred to as the Manville Causeway by local governments.

+Portions of Delaware and Raritan Canal State Park are immediately adjacent to the causeway, including the Main Canal Trail, the historic site Weston Causeway Bridge Tender's House, and two small parking areas.